CHAFAH/K8S-Installation-and-setup/README.md

 =====

-pod is the smallest building block in which app are deployed in k8s. pods can be deploy in a NameSpace pods can contain 2 or more containers called a multipod Containers (logmnt or utility) or single pod container All containers in a pod share thesame network, storage.
-Pods have unique IP Address in a cluster containers in thesame pod share thesame network, filesystem, storage and can communicate using localhost:<containerport>
+pod is the smallest building block in which app are deployed in k8s. pods can be deployed in a NameSpace pod can contain 2 or more containers called a multi pod Containers (logmnt or utility) or single pod container
+All containers in a pod share the same network, and storage.
+Pods have unique IP Addresses in a cluster containers in the same pod share the same network, filesystem, and storage and can communicate using localhost:<containerport>

-How to deploy Application in Pods:
+How to deploy Applications in Pods:
 ==================================

 kubectl run <podName> --image=<ImageName> --port=<containerport> -n <NameSpace>

-kubectl run hello --image=mylandmarktech/hello --port=80 -n dev Images are pulled from DockerHub or other registeries like Nexus
+kubectl run hello --image=mylandmarktech/hello --port=80 -n dev Images are pulled from DockerHub or other registries like Nexus

-For Best practice, app are deploted using manifsestfiles.
+For Best practice, app are deployed using manifest files.
-App are deployed in isolated envnt called NameSpace using Manifset files
+App is deployed in an isolated envnt called NameSpace using Manifest files

 pod.yml
 ---------